 Although this 15-minute ferry ride is only from one side of the Savannah River over to the Westin at Hutchinson Island, it is sure to give you the best view of the historic riverfront that visitors often miss.
-Hitch a ride from Savannah's River Street every 15 minutes, and feel free to ride it a few times — it's free to the public!
+Hitch a ride from Savannah's River Street every 15 minutes, and don't be afraid to ride it a few times — it's free to the public!

 Photo courtesy of VisitSavannah.com

 The Bonaventure Cemetery has been voted one of the "Top 10 Most Beautiful Cemeteries" in the world!
-Dripping in spanish moss, live oaks, and history, this is a fun, free, and hauntingly beautiful space.
+Dripping in Spanish moss, live oaks, and history, this is a fun, free, and hauntingly beautiful space.
 This cemetery got its fame when featured in the well-known book, Midnight in the Garden of Good and Evil by John Berendt.
-Take a visit on your own, or book a fun Bonaventure Cemetery Segway Tour and have a guide take you through the most interesting plots!
+Wander through on your own, or book a fun Bonaventure Cemetery Segway Tour and have a guide take you through the most interesting plots!

 Families can easily spend hours exploring the grounds at Fort Pulaski.
-Antique drawbridges and canons, nature trails to private beaches, and breathtaking views of Savannah's marshy lands are among some of the few historic gems found through this National Historic Landmark.
-Take your family back to the Civil War Era with this fun, family-friendly spot!
+Antique drawbridges and canons, nature trails to private beaches, and breathtaking views of Savannah's marshy lands are among the historical gems found through this National Historic Landmark.
+Learn about the Civil War Era with this educational, family-friendly spot!

 Photo courtesy of Henny Penny Cafe.

 What happens when Savannah's most popular coffee shop and a children's art studio combine?
 You create every parent's dream: a family-friendly arts and crafts space with coffee and baked goods.
 Sit down with your littles for an hour or so and choose from one of their ready-made project kits that make creativity fun and manageable!
-Although this space is not technically "free" it just wouldn't feel right to not include it on our list!
+Although a visit to Henny Penny Cafe is not technically "free", it just wouldn't feel right not to include it on our list!

 Start browsing all of our pet-friendly vacation homes in Savannah.

 Stroll through Savannah's botanical garden and don't forget to stop and smell the roses!
 This is a fun activity for your little gardener or nature lover.
-With over 10 acres of magnificent rose gardens, vegetable gardens, nature trails that run around a lovely pond, this is a beautiful (and free!) way to spend a gorgeous afternoon outside.
-If you have time to spare, be sure to tour the adjacent 19th century farmhouse (built from Georgia Heart of Pine and Gingerbread-style architectural details.)
+With over 10 acres of magnificent rose gardens, vegetable gardens, and nature trails that run around a lovely pond, this is a beautiful (and free!) way to spend a gorgeous afternoon outside.
+If you have time to spare, be sure to tour the adjacent 19th-century farmhouse (built from Georgia Heart of Pine and Gingerbread-style architectural details).